Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Results

 Next, we repeat the same deprojection and azimuthal analyses on the merging cluster CL101.
-The bottom left and right panels of Figure~\ref{fig:region} show the regions selected for these analyses, respectively.
-Figure~\ref{fig:deproj_circle_CL101} shows its deprojected profiles for the temperature, bulk and turbulent velocities in annular bins and in the 8 azimuthal directions, compared with the simulation values.
-In general, the temperature and turbulent velocities from the annular analysis recover the true values quite well, although the scatter among different orthogonal projections are greater than that of CL104.
-The recovery of the bulk velocities is generally accurate to within 20\% at $r\lesssim r_{2500c}$, but it is underestimated at larger radii where there is a merger shock (the approximate location is indicated in Fig.~\ref{fig:region}).
-The azimuthal variations in both temperature and velocities are also larger for the unrelaxed cluster CL101.
+The bottom left- and right-hand panels of figure~\ref{fig:region} show the regions selected for these analyses, respectively.
+The upper panel in figure~\ref{fig:deproj_circle_CL101} shows its deprojected profiles for the temperature, bulk and turbulent velocities in annular bins and in the eight azimuthal directions, compared with the simulation values.
+The difference between the annular mock XARM values and the true simulation values for temperature and turbulent velocities are larger than the relaxed cluster, with $|\Delta T| <39\%$, $|\Delta \sigma_{\rm turb}| < 45\%$ for all radial bins.
+The bulk velocities deviate significantly from the true values with $|\Delta V_{\rm bulk}| \sim 2.5$.
+At the merger shock (whose location is indicated in Fig.~\ref{fig:region}), $|\Delta V_{\rm bulk}|$ can reach $\sim 20$.
+At $r=0.9 r_{2500}$, the azimuthal variation in temperature is larger than that of the relaxed cluster, with $\Delta T_{\rm arm}(\min, \max) = (-0.34,0.39)$.
+At the same radius, the variations in turbulent and bulk velocities are slightly larger than those of the relaxed cluster, with $\Delta \sigma_{\rm turb, arm}(\min,\max) = (-0.52,-0.22)$ and $\Delta V_{\rm bulk, arm}(\min,\max) = (-5.5, 3.1)$.

-\subsection{Hydrostatic Mass Bias}
+\subsection{Hydrostatic mass bias}

 One of the primary sources of astrophysical uncertainties in cluster cosmology lies in hydrostatic mass bias due to non-thermal pressure support provided by internal gas motions in the ICM.
 Assuming spherical symmetry, the total cluster mass within some radius $r$ can be expressed as the following: